Community of Practice

-The WASH in HCF Community of Practice Initiative, facilitated by Emory University, is an action-oriented learning platform seeking to connect practitioners around the world.
+The WASH in HCF Community of Practice Initiative, facilitated by the Water Institute at UNC, is an action-oriented learning platform seeking to connect practitioners around the world.

-The WASH in HCF Community of Practice Initiative, facilitated by Emory University, is an action-oriented learning platform seeking to connect practitioners around the world.
+The WASH in HCF Community of Practice Initiative, facilitated by the Water Institute at UNC, is an action-oriented learning platform seeking to connect practitioners around the world.

 Stay tuned for information about the next event.